syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/CommonDocmentnot/How-to-access-a-particular-group.md

 ---
 layout: post
-title: Common questions in Essential Grid
+title: How to access a particular group in WinForms GridControl | Syncfusion
-description: how to access a particular group
+description: Learn here all about how to access a particular group and the records categorized under it of Syncfusion Windows Forms GridControl control and more.
 platform: windowsforms
 control: GridGrouping
 documentation: ug
 ---

-# How to access a particular group
+# How to access a particular group in Windows Forms GridControl

 To access a particular group and the records categorized under it, use the following code.